 External tools: enabling content to be embedded in steps

 It is now possible to add iframes of external content and tools directly into step content, rather than having to use an Exercise step.
 This enables the use of external content alongside videos, for example for a code-along exercise, or with article content.
-Details on how to use this feature can be found here.

 This is particularly useful for technical subjects, for example with tools like Trinket that provide browser based coding environments.
 See this deck for more information about FutureLearn Tech and Coding features.